Financial Aid

 Make Smart College Choices

 Students should also consider their college choices.
-Does it make financial sense to go to a four-year institution if you’re supporting yourself without any help from parents?
+Does it make financial sense to go to a four-year institution if you’re supporting yourself without help from your parents?
 Or is it better to attend community college for two years and then transfer to a four-year institution?
 Should you opt for an in-state public university rather than a private college?
 There are many ways to make a college education more affordable.

 Part-Time Jobs